 Why is Intercultural Dialogue important?

-Intercultural Dialogue is essential to building an open and respectful conversation about social, cultural, religious, and political complexities of our world today, and to provide a platform for creative ideas and solutions to global problems.
+Intercultural dialogue is essential to build an open-minded community that understands social, cultural, religious, and political complexities of our world today.
+Through this dialogue, we hope to provide a platform for fostering creative solutions to global problems.

 "I attended the Engage Your World discussion series for the first time and was completely surprised.
 It was absolutely nothing like I had imagined.
 I went with expectations of only scholarly individuals on the panel and discussing global events with each other.
 I was happy to see students both domestic and international on the panel and discussion was open to everyone in attendance.
 It was enlightening to see that all opinions mattered and everything was very free flowing.
 The concern for fellow students was stressed to take up the call as well to make an impact globally and possess the ideal of a global citizen."